percona/k8spg-docs/docs/gke.md

         ```

     Creation process will take some time.
 The process is over when both
-    Operator and replica set Pods have reached their Running status:
+    Operator and PostgreSQL Pods have reached their Running status:

     ``` {.bash data-prompt="$" }
     $ kubectl get pg